 Khan is dependent on a relatively small number of key directors, officers and employees.
 Loss of any one of those persons could have an adverse effect on it.
 Recruiting and retaining qualified personnel is critical to the Corporation's success.
-As the Corporation's business activity grows, it may require additional key financial, administrative and mining personnel.
-Although Khan believes that it will be successful in attracting and retaining qualified personnel, there can be no assurance of such success.
+However, competition for personnel in the industry in which the Corporation operates is intense, and the Corporation may not be successful in attracting and retaining qualified personnel.
+If the Corporation's business activity grows, it may also require additional key financial, administrative and mining personnel, which will also be subject to intense competition.
+There can be no assurance that the Corporation will be successful in attracting qualified personnel.